shelepuginivan/hakutest/website/docs/app/test-page.md

 ![Test submission page](./img/test-submitted.webp)

+By default the system does not allow results to be overwritten if the same student resubmits the solution.
+You can allow results to be overwritten by specifying a value of `true` in the `general.overwrite_results` field in the configuration file (see [General Configuration](/docs/configuration/general#overwrite_results)).
+In this case Hakutest will overwrite the results on resubmission.

 ### Expired test

 If the test has expired, it will not be available at this URL.
 Instead of the test, a page will be displayed informing you that the test has expired: